inria-UFF/VRPSolverEasy/docs/Demos/CVRPTW.rst

 Print solution
 ^^^^^^^^^^^^^^^^^^^^^^

-You can print solution with an automatically printing function :
+You can print the solution with an automatic printing function :

 .. code-block:: python